 To provide police services that meet or exceed nationally recognized standards.
-Only a well-staffed organization, that is well trained, and properly equipped can effectively and efficiently deliver public safety services.
+Only an organization that is well-staffed, trained, and properly equipped can effectively and efficiently deliver public safety services.
 We will continue to evaluate our operations to ensure effective public safety service delivery to the community.